fedora0xffff/UnitTestFramewok/README.md

 # UnitTestFramewok
-This is my study unit test framework that is to be developed further
+A simple unit test framework that is to be developed further.
+TODO: make a shared lib